Perceptual error optimization for Monte Carlo rendering: Practical application

-\citet{georgiev16bluenoise} take a similar approach, with swapping based on less greedy simulated annealing.
+\citet{georgiev16bluenoise} take a similar approach, with swapping based on simulated annealing.
 Their empirically motivated optimization energy uses an explicit (Gaussian) kernel, but instead of computing an error image through a rendering surrogate, it postulates that the distance between two sample sets is representative of the difference between their corresponding pixel errors.
 Such a smoothness assumption holds for bi-Lipschitz-continuous functions.
 Their energy can thus be understood to compactly encode properties of a class of rendering functions.

-\citet{Heitz2019b} adopt the approach of \citet{georgiev16bluenoise}, replacing the distance between sample sets in the energy by the difference between their corresponding pixel errors.
-The errors are computed through an explicit render-function surrogate.
+\citet{Heitz2019b} adopt the approach of \citet{georgiev16bluenoise}, but their energy function replaces the distance between sample sets by the difference between their corresponding pixel errors.
+The errors are computed using an explicit render-function surrogate.
 They optimize for a large number of simple surrogates simultaneously, and leverage a compact representation of Sobol sequences to also support progressive sampling.
-We discuss the relationship between these two prior works and ours more formally in supplemental Section 8, showing how our perceptual error can be incorporated into the method of \citet{Heitz2019b}.
+We relate these two prior works to ours more formally in supplemental \ifdefined\arXiv Section 6, \else \cref{sec:supp_apriori_approaches}, \fi also showing how our perceptual error formulation can be incorporated into the method of \citet{Heitz2019b}.

-The method of \citet{Ahmed:HierarchicalOrdering} performs on-the-fly scrambling of Sobol sequences as a global sampler.
-Image pixels are visited using a modified Morton's Z-ordering to break its regularity.
-The resulting sampler diffuses Monte Carlo error over hiearachically nested blocks of pixels giving a more pleasing screen space error distribution.
+The approach of \citet{Ahmed:HierarchicalOrdering} performs on-the-fly scrambling of a Sobol sequence applied to the entire image.
+Image pixels are visited in Morton Z-order modified to breaks its regularity.
+The resulting sampler diffuses Monte Carlo error over hierarchically nested blocks of pixels giving a perceptually pleasing error distribution.
 However, the algorithmic nature of this approach introduces more implicit assumptions than prior works, making it difficult to analyze.

-\todo{briefly describe \vertical a-priori optimization (\eg Heitz's ranking-key optimization)? any advantage over \horizontal, given the constant-image assumption?} \vassillen{Ideally both should be used.
-The ranking optimization simply changes the order of the samples, which allows to achieve a better blue noise spectrum at lower sample counts (but the order in which samples are consumed matters).
-It makes no difference at the full SPP.} \iliyan{I meant vertical a-priori optimization in general, for computing the output sample-set image (not necessarily limited to progressive).}